-Although there are some people out there who’ve a gift for spotting such things in other human beings.
-Some of them are therapists and a few are physicians, if you can find them.
+Although there are some people out there who have a gift for spotting such things in other human beings.
+Some of them are therapists and a few are physicians if you can find them.

 Patients of Sarno, like the famous radio personality, Howard Stern, who could afford ANY treatment, ANYWHERE in the World, said things like this: